VAIJ-TEJAS/Articles/Calculator using Tkinter/darft4.md

 <div class="div-green"> <span class="alert-header">Tip:</span> <span class="alert-body">Implement input validation to avoid potential security vulnerabilities or crashes. </span> </div>

-- When any button is clicked, it triggers the `on_button_click` function.
+- When a button is clicked, it triggers the `on_button_click` function.
 If the button is an arithmetic operation or a digit, it adds that value to the entry widget.
 If the button is '=' (equal sign), it evaluates the expression in the entry widget and displays the result.
 If it's 'C' (clear), it clears the entry widget.

 - When '=' is pressed, it tries to evaluate the expression entered in the entry widget using Python's `eval()` function.
 If the expression is valid, it computes the result and displays it in the entry widget.
 If there's an error, such as invalid input or division by zero, it shows an error message.